MenakaBasker/MenakaBasker/README.md

 ### Hey 👋 I'm Menaka Baskerpillai

 Working as an Associate Software Engineer at Accenture.
 I'm a tech enthusiastic blogger and an international speaker who speaks about cloud and .Net core.
 I spend my valuable time in learning and sharing my knowledge to the community.
 I'm also a Former Microsoft Student Partner and Mozilla Firefox student Ambassador.
-I'm Microsoft certified Resource in Azure and Programming in c#.
-I've beena recognised as a Most valuable professional by c# corner community for the year 2019 & 2020.
+I'm Microsoft certified Resource in Azure and Programming in C#.
+I've been recognised as a Most valuable professional by C# corner community for the year 2019 & 2020.

 ### Some of my community contributions